Alfresco/docs-alfresco/insight-engine/latest/install/options.md

     The command line parameter, `-a` passes additional JVM parameters, for example, system properties using `-D`.

-    Once Alfresco Search and Insight Engine is up and running, you should see a message like:
+    Once Search and Insight Engine is up and running, you should see a message like:

     ```text
     Waiting up to 180 seconds to see Solr running on port 8983 []
     Started Solr server on port 8983 (pid=24289).
 Happy searching!
     ```

-    To stop all instances of Alfresco Search and Insight Engine, use:
+    To stop all instances of Search and Insight Engine, use:

     ```bash
     ./solr/bin/solr stop